After completing this how-to you will learn to Receive a Parts Transfer.

 - Parts transfers and purchase orders are directly related.
 The transfer object is basically a junction between parts invoice and purchase order.
 Parts transfer is simply the mechanism that records what went out and what went in.

 Now receiving the parts makes another commit to the database and another financial accounting transaction.
-It accepts the purchase "Status - Accepted" and is now finalized on the receiving dealership side (5:30).
+It accepts the purchase "Status - Accepted" and is now finalized on the receiving dealership side.

-To see Status of shipmentef rresh PO screen.
+To see Status of shipment refresh PO screen.

-When you refresh the transfer screen you no longer can commit or reverse the nor can you add lines.
+When you refresh the transfer screen you no longer can commit or reverse the part transfer and can no longer add lines.
 You can update the transfer notes.
 So the Received status is what you encounter when you are done with the transfer.
 When the receiving dealership has taken control of the parts you have received.

 * If all the parts don't come through, the transfer is still received and the corresponding journal entries are updated to say that it got shorted and the original inventory is still holding the bag on what it relieved.
 So when they do a physical inventory it's going to say it got shorted.
 So you can receive a partial order.